Drug Manufacture | Factsheet

 - providing the premises, where such steps can take place, where the accused is either the owner, occupier or lessee or is involved in participating in the management of this.

 Yes.
 The maximum term of imprisonment depends on the type of drug and quantity.
-The differences are set out below.
-In this table, quantities are rounded down.
-For example, 450g of Methylamphetamine falls into the commercial quantity, not large commercial.
+The differences are in the table below.
+In this table, we round the quantities down.
+For example, 450g of Methylamphetamine falls into the commercial quantity, not large commercial

 Police executed a search warrant at Tim’s address.
 In this search, they located items they believed were used in the manufacture of prohibited drugs.
 The drugs were in the form of liquid methylamphetamine.